 Being Grateful in Times of Hardship

-I thought, she doesn’t understand.
-I’m in the process of writing a Memoir, and recalling past memories of abuse is essential.
+I thought she didn’t understand.
+I’m in the process of writing a Memoir, and recalling memories of abuse is essential.

 During our conversation, she said,